lcoulibaly/Getting-CleaningData_Project/README.md

 3. Step3: Launch Rstudio (v 0.98.1103 or above) and execute the script containing in "run_analysis.R" file (You can create an identical R script into your work directory and execute it with RStudio : source("run_analysis.R")

 ## Execution steps of the script "run_analysis.R" :
-- the source file is downloaded into your work directory if not present (this step is skipped if you have correctly done the task 1/ and 2/)
+- the source file is downloaded into your work directory if not present (this step is skipped if you have correctly passed the steps 1 and 2)
 - the content of the zip file (UCI HAR Dataset.zip) is extracted to obtain the folder containing the raw data (text files)
 - the execution of some operations in order to create the final tidy dataset
 - the creation of a text file containing the tidy data (tidy_ds_output.txt) ==> please read the code book for more details on this output.